yyaoisgood2021/HUB-screening/README.md

 ### Section 3 "Simple path analysis on the hub pairs"

-run `FCN_analysis` to repeat analysis in the manuscript
+run all cells in `FCN_analysis.ipynb` to repeat analysis in the manuscript

 ### Section 4 "Pseudobulk analysis using Taiji"